From Language Models over Tokens to Language Models over Characters: Bundled Beam Summing Implementation

 \section{Bundled Beam Summing Implementation}

 [0]{\mathit{trie}} Upon implementing this scheme, we observed that it is possible to efficiently reason about all the next tokens that extend a given token sequence in the cover in bulk.
-The key idea is to group the token sequences that fall into the same bucket in \mintinline{python}{prune_top_K_buckets} into a \mintinline{python}{Bundle} (see below) that represents them compactly.
+The key idea is to group the token sequences that fall into the same bucket in \texttt{prune\_top\_K\_buckets} into a \texttt{Bundle} (see below) that represents them compactly.
 In particular, we can use a probability trie to efficiently filter out the next tokens that disagree with the next character.
-This improves the per-iteration cost of that filter as it can via the data structure, as it does the organizational work ahead of time in bulk.
+This improves the per-iteration cost of that filter as the data structure does the organizational work ahead of time (in bulk).
 We can regard the probability trie as a local language model that generates the next token character-by-character according to the probability assigned to it by $\prefixTokens(\cdot \mid \tokseq)$.
-Each bundle can be unbundled (see method \mintinline{python}{unbundle}) into the respective tuples that the \mintinline{python}{enumerate_cover} algorithm maintains.
+Each bundle can be unbundled (see method \texttt{unbundle}) into the respective tuples that the \texttt{enum\_cover} algorithm maintains.
 The algorithms are otherwise equivalent.

 Each bundle is an instance of the following class with four member variables: the prefix probability $p$, token string $\tokseq$, character string $\charseq$, and a reference to a local probability trie $\trie$.
 The trie provides the character-level probabilities of the distribution over possible next tokens: $\ptokens(\cdot \mid \tokseq)$.
 The trie is also augmented with a special symbol $\eot$ to denote the end of this next token.\footnote{This is completely analogous to how $\eos$ marks the end of a string.}